Selling an Inherited Property?

 Is it worth carrying out repairs before selling?

+Rather than embarking on a project to modernise the property, we suggest spending the least amount of money possible, limiting the spend to essential repairs only.
 Unless improvement work is carried out at trade prices, it’s very difficult to recover the cost of work on resale.
 And there’s no shortage of buyers looking for a project, especially at auction.

 What to expect when selling a retirement property?

-If the deceased estate includes a retirement property, be prepared for more bills and a longer wait to sell the property.
-The resale market for park homes, retirement flats and assisted living accommodation is much slower than normal properties, in fact a report by the BBC found that half of new-build retirement homes sell at a loss.
+If the estate includes a retirement property, be prepared for more bills and a longer wait.
+The resale market for park homes, retirement flats and assisted living accommodation is much slower than that for standard residential properties, and service charges can be very high – annual service charges of £4,000 or more are not uncommon, on top of council tax and utility bills.

 Why do people sell inherited properties at auction?